jimzucker/hitchhikers-guide-jobsearch/README.md

 ## STEP 8: Apply to 3-10(ideally 10) jobs per day
 Take the time to create a custom resume using jobscan.co.
 From my experience I had 125-190 rejects submitting without taking the time to do this.
 The first day I did this for AWS and a recruiter called me the next day.

 a.
-Tune the resume to at least 75% in jobscan.co for each job, change your title to match the JD exactly, remove tiltes unrealed so you don't cause confusion.
+Tune the resume to at least 75% in jobscan.co for each job, change your title to match the JD exactly, and remove titles unrelated so you don't cause confusion.

 b.
 Don't forget to delete and generate a new summary (I usually update it to add some of the soft/hard skills after AI is done)